redis/redis-om-node/README.md

 ## 🧮 Embedding Your Own Logic into Entities

-You might be looking at how you define an entity and be thinking it's a bit odd.
+You might be looking at how you define an entity and think it's a bit odd.
 Just an empty class?
 Really?
 Well, this class can contain additional logic that works with the data it retrieves from Redis.
 Which can be pretty useful.

 You can use this to created computed fields and add domain logic: